-The best smartwatches are designed to be worn day-in, day-out.
-But that means these pricey devices could be put through all sorts of situations – whether that’s hopping on and off public transport, wearing it during a difficult workout session, doing a bit of DIY or, for those built for sports such as hiking, taking on tough terrain.
+The best smartwatches are designed to be worn day in, day out.
+But that means these pricey devices could be put through all sorts of situations – whether that’s hopping on and off public transport, wearing it during a difficult workout session, doing a bit of DIY or for hiking over tough terrain.

 So your device needs to be comfortable, well-built and suitable for both indoors and outdoors use.